How to Set Up Google Analytics 4 (GA4) On Your Webflow Website

 Step 5: Publish your container

 Once you have added the GA4 Measurement ID, you will need to publish your container.
 Go to the Tag Manager dashboard and click on the Submit button.
-This will push your changes live on your website.

 The final step is to add the Tag Manager code to your website.
 Go to the Tag Manager dashboard and click on the Install Tag Manager button.
 Copy the code and paste it into the header section of your Webflow website.